Context, Judgement, Deduction: Judgement calculi

 Often punctuation symbols as the semicolon \textit{;} are used too to combine the symbols. \item[(S)] Sequents: a sequent is a very simple sentence made up of symbols from the syntax, and whose intention is to specify an entailment relation between the data on the left and the data on the right of the entailment symbol.

-For example, the sequent above could be read \textit{the list of formulae in $\Gamma$ entails the formula $\phi$, and they all have (at most) free variables in $x$.} \item[(R)] Rules: in sequent calculus rules are used to state atomic consequences, they transform a family of sequents into a (family of) sequent(s).
+For example, the sequent above could be read \textit{the list of formulae in $\Gamma$ entails the formula $\phi$, and they all have (at most) free variables in $x$.} \item[(R)] Rules: in natural deduction rules are used to state atomic consequences, they transform a family of sequents into a (family of) sequent(s).

-Traditionally, there is a distinction between \textit{structural} rules \cite[2.23]{restall2002introduction} and \textit{other rules}.
+Traditionally, there is a distinction between \textit{structural rules} \cite[2.23]{restall2002introduction} and \textit{other rules}.
 Referring to \cite[pag.
 26]{restall2002introduction}, the structural rules influence what we can prove.
 The more structural rules you have, the more you will be able to prove.
 The other rules are more in the spirit of type constructors and they account for the behavior of the logical operators, like $\wedge, \vee, \forall, \exists$.
-In modal logics, they can account for the behavior of modal operators too. \end{itemize}

-It is pretty intuitive that we can treat a sequent as a form of judgement.
+In modal logics, they can account for the behavior of modal operators too. \end{itemize} It is pretty intuitive that we can treat a sequent as a form of judgement.
 This just amounts to a re-tuning of our intuition with respect to the way we are used to read sequents.
 On the other hand it is not entirely trivial to find a precise correspondence between the rules of proof theory and the constructors of type theory.
-For example, for the reason that there isn't a precise definition of constructor, nor a classification of them.
+For example, for the reason that there is not a precise definition of constructor, nor a classification of them.